karavel-io/platform/README.md

-Karavel is an pure-upstream Kubernetes distribution that combines best-in-breed open source components to deliver a production ready platform for enterprises.
+Karavel is an pure-upstream Kubernetes distribution that combines best-in-breed open source components to deliver a production ready platform for enterprises based on GitOps.

 Karavel is packaged as a curated set of components and services, ranging from networking addons to load balancers and observability tools.